 Before we delve into security issues, let’s briefly discuss DevOps.
 Closely related to agile development methodologies, DevOps involves creating a culture in which software development and operations are performed together.
 The common goal is to ensure that software is delivered to users quickly and hassle-free.
 To do so, DevOps suggests using sustainable automated processes that speed up delivery and provide fast feedback, creating a cycle of continuous improvement.

 So far, so good.
-However, what if, by speeding up the software delivery process, you miss something essential?
+However, what if you miss something essential by speeding up the software delivery process?
 Unfortunately, this happens quite often with security issues.
 This is exactly the problem DevSecOps addresses.

 DevOps Security